 To counter this, it’s important to keep reminding the team of the need for security.
 Typically this needs to be at least every month.
 You can think of the technique as kinds of ‘nudge’: small reminders of the importance of security issues.

-A particularly good nudge is positive feedback built into the development process.
-Look for a way to give developers small encouragements for their successes related to security, even quite small ones.
+An excellent approach is positive feedback built into the development process.
+It’s very effective to give developers small encouragements for their successes related to security, even quite small ones.

 The other thing I have to mention is the feedback loop.
 A pen test report or even just a static code analysis coming back and saying you are doing well – having a desk report or the executive summary that says “wow that is a really secure application, well done!”
 (Security trainer & consultant)